Low Vision Care For Retinitis Pigmentosa In The State Of Ohio

 RP is generally diagnosed in adolescents and is a progressive disease.
 By age 40, most RP patients are legally blind.

 Unfortunately, RP is an incurable disease.
-Having the loss of night-vision, peripheral vision, or any other part of vision can be a very difficult and traumatic experience.
+Loss of night-vision, peripheral vision, or any other part of your vision can be a very difficult and traumatic experience.
 There is a sense of loss of independence.
-One can’t watch TV, see their family and friends normally, or do general household activities.
+One can’t drive, watch TV, see their family and friends normally, or do general household activities.
+Ordinary eyeglasses and contacts may not be sufficient to correct vision problems related to RP.